detectorvision/deltamasses/readme.md

 Right now, there is no official download for end-users.
 This will follow soon.

-## Java developers with Git and Eclipse experience:
+## For Java developers with Git and Eclipse experience:

+Reference development environment:
+Windows 10 64bit / gitbash

 Clone the deltamasses repository  on a windows machine :